zkry/awqat/README.md

 The prayer times can be configured in the following ways:

 ### Fajr
-- If using angle-based method, you can set the angle to calculate Fajr with the `awqat-fajr-angle` variable. (used in conjunction with the `awqat-use-angle-based-method` function)
+- If using an angle-based method, you can set the angle to calculate Fajr with the `awqat-fajr-angle` variable. (used in conjunction with the `awqat-use-angle-based-method` function)
 - If using a fixed offset-based method, you can set the hours before sunrise via the `awqat-fajr-before-offset` variable. (used in conjunction with the